- Defining The Issues:

 - Sins Have Been Forgiven Or Have Already Been Forgiven?:

-- Background Information On The Historical Development Of Auricular Confession:
+- The Historical Development Of Auricular Confession:

 -The early Christians viewed confession as a public matter.
 It was specifically pertinent to grave sins against other people.
 Confession of sin could only be done once to an offended party.
-The early church did not see sins forgiven through a priest through judicial absolution when confessed.
+The early church did not see sins forgiven by a priest through judicial absolution when confessed.
 It was not until the end of the second to early third centuries that we begin to see penances being introduced into the Christian church as a means of obtaining forgiveness of sins from God. -The Catechism of the Catholic Church says that the concept of confessing sins privately to a priest did not begin in the Western church until the seventh or eight centuries: "…During the seventh century Irish missionaries, inspired by the Eastern monastic tradition, took to continental Europe the “private” practice of penance, which does not require public and prolonged completion of penitential works before reconciliation with the Church.
 From that time on [i.e., from the seventh century], the sacrament has been performed in secret between penitent and priest.
 This new practice envisioned the possibility of repetition and so opened the way to a regular frequenting of this sacrament… " (CCC # 1447)

 - The Words Of Church Historian J.N.D Kelly: